Visas Navigation Menu

 Where a sponsor or a Member of Parliament acting on behalf of a sponsor seeks access to personal information of an applicant, we are able to advise whether the application has been lodged, the stage reached, points awarded, decision made, and the legal criteria which have not been met.
 Certain general information including advice on processing times, advice on the requirements that apply to a particular visa class, and passmark and pooling provisions can also be disclosed.

-Further information on privacy is available on the Department of Immigration and Border Protection website:
+Further information on privacy is available on the Department of Home Affairs website:

 The Embassy receives considerable correspondence from applicants, sponsors and members of Parliament regarding decisions to refuse visas.
 Where a decision is made to refuse to grant a visa, applicants are provided with a letter which sets out the reasons for the refusal and the options available, including whether the applicant has a review right.
 We therefore request that applicants, sponsors and inviters refer to the information contained in this letter, since this may provide the answer to any questions about the decision.